 SPF, DKIM, and DMARC use various methods to validate that you were authorized to send an email from your server and your domain and that the message was not altered during the sending process.

-This is especially important for cold email because the first message you send to a prospect is held under particular scrutiny.
+This is especially important for cold emails because the first message you send to a prospect is held under particular scrutiny.
 After you get a reply, the threshold for your message to land in the inbox is lowered.

-Validating your domain ownership is also a key step in assessing your domain’s sender reputation.
+Validating your domain ownership is also key in assessing your domain’s sender reputation.
 After all, if the receiving server can’t be certain that you own the domain, it makes no sense to look up its sender reputation.

 SPF verifies whether or not you’re allowed to send emails signed with your domain name.
 Emails that don’t pass the SPF check will likely come from malicious spammers who forged the “From:” address.
 And emails from spammers tend to land in… spam.
 Conversely, passing the SPF check means you’re an authorized sender.
 This increases the receiving server’s trust in your identity.